modlfo/VultModules/README.md

 ## Donate

-I've dedicated many hours developing these plugins and related projects like [Vult](http://modlfo.github.io/vult/).
-If you enjoy this, I would feel really happy if you make a contribution to the following link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRMY2QPYEZT2S)
+I’m glad to publish these modules for free so anyone can use them.
+Behind every module there are many hours of work (and many litters of coffee).
+If you enjoy these modules you can support the development by making a donation.
+As a suggestion, you can send me the amount to buy 1 kg of roasted coffee beans in your country.
+That will make me very happy.
+Here's the link: [DONATE](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RRMY2QPYEZT2S)

 ## Use